keith-E/Porky/README.md

 * **4 x AA Batteries**
 * **USB Adapters** TODO: add link.
 To mount the NCS2 sticks onto the Raspberry Pi.
 Process used: rotated the adapters into desired position and used hot glue to secure the positioning.

-TODO: Add pictures of 'live' environment..
+TODO: Add pictures of 'live' environment.

 **Note: wire diagrams will be added in the future.**

 ## Train Object Detection Model with TensorFlow
 The goal of this section is to use TensorFlow to train your custom model using [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
-While creating your own Machine Learning model from the ground up can be extremely rewarding, that process typically involves much more configuration, troubleshooting, and training/validating time... which can be a costly process.
+While creating your own machine learning model from scratch can be extremely rewarding, that process typically involves much more configuration, troubleshooting, and training/validating time... which can be a costly process (1.5 hours with my training pipeline on Google Cloud Platform cost ~$11 USD).
 However, with transfer tearning, you can minimize all three fronts by choosing an already proven model to customize with your own dataset.

 The following guides were used as reference for the machine learning sections:
 * [TensorFlow Object Detector API Readme](https://github.com/tensorflow/models/tree/master/research/object_detection)
 * [How to train your own Object Detector with TensorFlow’s Object Detector API](https://towardsdatascience.com/how-to-train-your-own-object-detector-with-tensorflows-object-detector-api-bec72ecfe1d9)
 * [Creating your own object detector](https://towardsdatascience.com/creating-your-own-object-detector-ad69dda69c85)

-Please read the above links to fill in missing gaps while this guide is updated and to get a deeper understanding of how to customize your dataset and use the TensorFlow framework for machine learning.
+Please read the above links to fill in missing gaps while this guide is updated and to get more examples of how you can use TensorFlow's Object Detection API.

-#### Create Your Dataset
+### Create the Dataset
 First, you'll want to create your own dataset.
 You can do this by utilizing popular [public datasets](https://towardsdatascience.com/the-50-best-public-datasets-for-machine-learning-d80e9f030279) or by creating your own.
 I chose to create my own dataset for this project in an attempt to create a more unique classification.
 This process basically follows two steps: gather your data into a collection (with proper filenames to help organization, ie: piggy-1.png, piggy-2.png, etc) and label/annotate your data (label the regions of interest, ie: drawing a rectangle on the object you're classifying in the image and label it appropriately).

-###### Capture Images with the [Image Capturing Setup](#image-capturing-setup)
+#### Capture Images with the [Image Capturing Setup](#image-capturing-setup)
 This step isn't absolutely necessary to follow verbatim, you can also use images from a public dataset like [ImageNet](http://www.image-net.org/).
 Configure the hardware as described within the [Image Capturing Setup](#image-capturing-setup) and find the image_capture.py script within the utils folder.

 1. Navigate to the utils directory: